 Open the Group Policy Management Console (gpmc.msc), select the Default Domain Controller Policy, and enable the Audit Account Lockout policy (Success and Failure) under the GPO section Computer Configuration > Policies > Windows Settings > Security Settings > Advanced Audit Policy > Logon/Logoff.

-After updating the GPO settings on domain controllers, when an account is locked, the 4740 event appears in the Security log in the Event Viewer:
+After updating the GPO settings on domain controllers, when an account is locked, the event ID 4740 appears in the Security log in the Event Viewer:

 Log Name: Security